Simplice Guédet Manzela

 Simplice Guedet Manzela (died 9 April 2020) was a Gabonese politician.
-He was a member of the Gabonese Democratic Party (Parti démocratique gabonais, PDG), and was a deputy in the National Assembly of Gabon.
+He was a member of the Gabonese Democratic Party (Parti démocratique gabonais, PDG), and was a deputy representing Ogooué-Lolo in the National Assembly of Gabon.
 He was Secretary-General of the PDG from 1994 until September 2008.

 He supported the candidacy of Jean Ping in the Gabonese presidential elections of 2016.